-- We began handing out paper lunch bags filled with snacks for kids, bananas, goldfish crackers, granola bars, and water.
+Ke began handing out paper lunch bags filled with snacks for kids, bananas, goldfish crackers, granola bars, and water.
 Kids and young teenagers crowded around us reaching out for food.
 Many had only one or two thin layers.
-The weather was extremely - 4 || cold with a severe wind chill.
+The weather was extremely cold with a severe wind chill.

-- 5 | 66.
-Children and families reported having been there since the day before and were hungry and thirsty. - 67.
-Down the hill next to a large rock someone had managed to light a fire, but it was almost out.
+5 66.
+Children and families reported having been there since the day before and were6 hungry and thirsty.

+67. Down the hill next to a large rock someone had managed to light a fire, but it was almost out.
 Two parents had climbed down to the fire with a small group and were holding their babies near the fire.
 One father crouched so close to the fire, attempting to provide warmth to his baby, that smoke engulfed his baby.
-Attached as Exhibit M to this declaration is a true and correct copy of an image of the group, huddled around a dying - 68.
-The baby was completely still with closed eyes and bright red cheeks.
+Attached as Exhibit M to this declaration is a true and correct copy of an image of the group, huddled around a dying fire down the hill from those waiting in line.
+I took this photograph on February 3, 2024.
+68. The baby was completely still with closed eyes and bright red cheeks.
 We asked if they needed medical assistance but they were afraid that if they left, they would not be processed or would no longer be able to request asylum.
 We brought beanies, blankets and jackets to wrap the babies but we could not warm them sufficiently.